xnought/asm-index/README.md

 A->AB->ABR->ABRA->ABRAC->ABRACA->ABRACAD->ABRRACABRA

-Sinve we can reuse the ABRA since we assume that selection is taking place and probably there is something generating it somehow.
+ we can reuse the ABRA at a cost of 1 since we assume sufficiently complex objects can only exist with things making them (assumption of selection and life in general).

 So we consider ABRACRADABRA to have an index of 7

 - [ ] Simple bfs/djikstras search for strings like above